Kitchen Trends to Avoid If You Want to Sell

-Solid surface back-splash: According to the National Kitchen and Bath Association, solid surface back-splashes are being superseded by glass, granite, natural stone, and tile back-splashes.
-Although it can be tempting to match the back-splash to the counter, if you have a solid surface counter top, you'll make your house more attractive to buyers
+Solid surface backsplash: According to the National Kitchen and Bath Association, solid surface backsplashes are being superseded by glass, granite, natural stone, and tile backsplashes.
+Although it can be tempting to match the backsplash to the counter, a contrast will make your house more attractive to buyers

 Huge kitchens: According to the trend-watchers at Elle Decor, kitchens with a smaller footprint are in.
 This is part of a general trend toward smaller, more efficient housing.
-It is possible to build a gourmet kitchen that's fully functional and even high-end.
-Surfaces, new appliances, neutral colors, and simple-but-plentiful storage will make a kitchen more attractive to buyers than sheer size will.
-Also, many gourmet cooks, like PBS cooking host Christina Pirello, actually prefer to work in smaller kitchens.
+It is possible to build a moderate-sized gourmet kitchen that's fully functional and even high-end.
+Surfaces, new appliances, neutral colors, and simple-but-plentiful storage will make a kitchen more attractive to buyers than sheer size.
+Many gourmet cooks, like PBS cooking host Christina Pirello, actually prefer to work in smaller kitchens.

 Hanging pot racks: While hanging pot racks are an excellent form of storage, they can drive buyers away when they show up in real estate listing pictures.
 Why?
 Hanging pot racks can obscure the view of the rest of the kitchen in online listing photos, and potential buyers might think that the seller has hung the pots and pans from the ceiling due to a lack of storage.

-Cherry wood cabinets: According to the National Kitchen and Bath Association, the demand for cherry wood cabinets, which were in high demand last year, has diminished.
-For an up to the minute look, talk to your carpenter about building cabinets out of a lesser-used but attractive wood, like alder, or even bamboo.
+Cherry wood cabinets: According to the National Kitchen and Bath Association, the demand for cherry wood cabinets, which was high a few years ago, has diminished.
+For an up-to-the-minute look, talk to your carpenter about building cabinets out of a lesser-used but attractive wood, like alder, or even bamboo.

 Stainless steel appliances: There was a time when stainless steel appliances were a must when staging your house for a sale.
 That time has passed.
-According to Phoenix, AZ real estate broker Leif Swanson, who publishes the blog Ugly House Photos (read it if you never have; it's excellent), Phoenix remodelers are seeing more demand for classic white or black appliances than stainless steel.
+According to Phoenix, AZ real estate broker Leif Swanson, who publishes the blog Ugly House Photos (read it; it's excellent), Phoenix remodelers are seeing more demand for classic white or black appliances than stainless steel.
 Swanson says it's because the buyers whom he encounters are afraid of the marks and hand prints that inevitably show up on stainless steel appliances.